Emanuele-Sgroi/My-Dev-Logs/logs/2025/05-May.md

 # May 2025

+## 29 May
+- Visited Ecobreeze's site
+- Familiarised with their products and platform
+- Discussed about ongoing development jobs for the company

 ## 28 May
 - Officially joined EcoBreeze as a Software Developer.
 - Reviewed a range of documents detailing the current system setup.